matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

-# MSCxxxx: Cryptographically Concealed Credentials
+# MSC2957: Cryptographically Concealed Credentials

 When logging in to Matrix using the `POST /login` endpoint, the client transmits the password to the server, so the server is able to see the user's